 The Nature of the Work

 By definition, a project working to transform culture operates in all areas of society: in the public, private and non-for-profit sectors; with organizations large and small; and with myriad socioeconomic and identity demographies.
-My facilitating and networking efforts connect people within and across those demarcations, enabling the success of discrete projects and strengthening the broad-based, increasingly cohesive and vibrant, trans-global repair movement.
+Our facilitating and networking efforts connect people within and across those demarcations, enabling the success of discrete projects and strengthening the broad-based, increasingly cohesive and vibrant, trans-global repair movement.

 The Work